rahul-dey-131/face-controlled-servo/README.md

 ### 🗂️ File Overview

 * `faceMeshModule.py` – Modular class for face landmark detection using MediaPipe.
 * `faceMovement.py`   – Main script to capture face movement and send angles to Arduino.
-* `servo_control.ino` – Arduino sketch to rotate the servo based on received angles.
+* `eyeController.ino` – Arduino sketch to rotate the servo based on received angles.

 ---